 Some of the many duties that Ofc.
-Waddle will be responsible for include:
+Lee will be responsible for include:

 Supervision of School Security Operations - Collaborating with the Administration and Security Professionals to formulate campus safety plans - Create meaningful, effective relationships with the student body and families - Assist School Staff with law enforcement education and guidance - Actively Patrolling the School Campus

 " Hello staff, students and parents alike.
 I'm honored to be the one chosen for such a position and look forward to being a meaningful part in the student's daily lives here at Fayetteville-Perry.
 As an SRO, I not only will provide Law Enforcement presence here at the schools, but be an informal counselor and educator for the students to come to with questions and concerns that they may have.
 I wish everyone a very safe year! "

 Eligibility for Special Education Services

 Children must meet two criteria in order to receive special education: